raml2html/raml2html/README.md

 3. Add an example of the new feature to example.raml (if applicable)
 4. Send a pull request (with the **develop** branch as the target).

+If your pull request is merged feel free to ask for push access.
+We want to get more maintainers!
+If you do have push access, please still work on feature branches and create pull requests, which then get reviewed.
+You can also review other people's pull requests and be involved in that way.

 A big thank you goes out to everyone who helped with the project, the [contributors](https://github.com/raml2html/raml2html/graphs/contributors) and everyone who took the time to report issues and give feedback.